 Many industrial-food insiders assert that if we saw half of what our food went through before it got to our plates, we’d probably never put it anywhere near our mouth.
-You read up on the food-processing nightmare behind mad cow disease, or watch Super Size Me, the fast-food documentary (or is it a horror flick?), and you realize they’re probably right.
+You read up on the food-processing nightmare behind mad cow disease, or watch Super Size Me, the fast-food documentary, and you realize they’re probably right.

 Food wasn’t always so scary.
 For most of human history, we ate our meats, grains, fruits and vegetables pretty much the way we found them.
-Oh sure, as our species got more sophisticated, we cooked, ground, dried and aged things a bit.
+As our species got more sophisticated, we cooked, ground, dried and aged things a bit.
 But in the past 60 years, our foodstuffs have changed dramatically, and not all for the better.

 Following World War II, nutrition took a backseat to flavor and convenience as chemists discovered new ways to artificially thicken, emulsify, flavor, color, fortify and preserve our food.
 Suddenly, food could be shipped longer distances without spoiling.
 Exciting new shapes, colors and flavors appeared on plates around the nation.
 Global food, drug and chemical companies merged, buying up thousands of family farms and changing the face of agriculture – and the food supply – as we knew it.